 XLIFF for Confluence

-Soon, users of Confluence (a popular content collaboration platform for all kinds of organizational knowledge and documents) will also be able to import and export their content as XLIFF files.
-We will be adding XLIFF compatibility to Scroll Translations, an add-on that lets you maintain multiple languages and translate content in Confluence.
-With this upcoming release, you'll not only be able to easily manage translations in Confluence, but also benefit from the efficient translation process XLIFF enables.
+Users of Confluence (a popular content collaboration platform for all kinds of organizational knowledge and documents) can also import and export their content as XLIFF files.
+We recently added XLIFF support to Scroll Translations, an add-on that lets you maintain multiple languages and translate content in Confluence – enabling easy management of translations in Confluence and an efficient translation process.

-Scroll Translations will allow you to export entire Confluence pages as XLIFF files, and as soon as they are translated, the add-on will automatically transform reimported XLIFF files and place it on the right page in the right language.
+Scroll Translations allows you to export entire Confluence pages as XLIFF files, and as soon as they are translated, the add-on will automatically transform reimported XLIFF files and place their content on the right page in the right language.

-Want to manage and translate Confluence content in multiple languages?
+Want to manage and translate Confluence content with XLIFF?

 If you have any further questions or comments on how or why one should use XLIFF as a translation standard, please don't hesitate to let me know in the comments below.
 I'd be happy to hear your thoughts and opinions.